Blog

 The main goal of minute-taking (or ‘scribing’) a meeting is to accurately record and clearly present the proceedings and outcomes of the meeting.

 Accurate minutes are necessary for meeting attendees, who will later need to ratify the minutes, and implement the decisions or actions decided on at the meeting.
+Accurate minute-taking is a legal requirement of incorporated associations and some other organisations.

 The first draft of a meeting – the draft you type while people are speaking – doesn’t need to be highly accurate in terms of spelling, punctuation or grammar.
 However, it has to include all the information required for you to later rewrite and edit it into an accurate representation or summary of the meeting.